Swipe to see connections

 Banks kept a low public profile during the first year of Adams’s mayoralty, rarely appearing at press conferences and working out of a secret office away from City Hall in the nearby Verizon Building.
 But behind the scenes, his influence was considerable.
 According to officials interviewed by the New York Daily News, he interviewed candidates for police commissioner, a process that ended in the selection of Keechant Sewell.
 Sewell may have had the title, but Banks acted like a shadow commissioner, one source told the Times, bigfooting her at every opportunity, meeting with NYPD brass without her, according to documents obtained by The City.
 When Jeffrey Maddrey was promoted to Chief of Department, the New York Post reported, it was not because he was Sewell’s choice.
 This year, Banks began holding regular public safety briefings himself, further upstaging Sewell.
 After Sewell was told that she couldn’t make even minor promotions in her police department without City Hall sign-off, as the former chief of department told the Times, she resigned.

-Banks stayed on, but as 2023 drew to a close, rumors circulated that Banks might be moving on himself.
+As 2023 drew to a close, rumors circulated that Banks himself might be moving on.
 Asked about the rumors, Banks, legendarily cranky in dealing with reporters, refused to comment.
+As it turned out, Banks stayed on, though his public visibility continued to drop.

 Brother